 Each and every person, no matter the age, had a blast on this trip.
 We were there for four action-packed days and never ran out of things to do.

-We checked into our condo and that in itself was so exciting.
-I think I had a low expectation of a ski condo and a pictured drab mis-matched furniture set up.
+We checked into our condo and that in itself was exciting.
+I think I had a low expectation of a ski condo and pictured a drab mis-matched furniture set up.
 Our condo at the Kestrels couldn’t have been further from that.
 This condo is in the newly built North Hill Community.
-We had this spacious light-filled three bedroom until with a huge kitchen, living room and fireplace.
+We had a spacious light-filled three bedroom until with a huge kitchen, living room and fireplace.
 My jaw nearly hit the floor.

 One wing of the condo had a kid’s bedroom with four twin beds and a television.
 There was a second bedroom with a queen-sized bed.
 The kids had their own full bath.
-The living room and the kitchen were in the middle of condo.
-A large screened-in deck was off the living room with incredible views of the mountain range.
+The living room and the kitchen were in the middle of the condo and a large screened-in deck was off the living area with incredible views of the mountain range.